-Attention Deficit Hyperactivity Disorder (ADHD) is a condition in which the person exhibits inattentive, impulsive, and hyperactive behaviors.
-It is a brain based disorder and about 9% of kids age 3 to 17 have ADHD3.
-The symptoms of ADHD can disrupt learning and present challenges at school.
-For example, it may be difficult to organize work, pay attention to and follow through with instructions, manage time, or engage in activities that require a lot of concentration or time in a seat.
+Attention Deficit Hyperactivity Disorder (ADHD) is a state in which a child/teen/adult exhibits inattentive, impulsive, and hyperactive behaviors.
+It is a neurological disorder.
+The symptoms of ADHD can disrupt learning and present challenges at school because it may be difficult to stay organized, pay attention or follow instructions, manage time, or engage in activities that require a lot of concentration.at require a lot of concentration or time in a seat.

 ADHD can also affect relationships with family and friends.
-Peers may notice that someone with ADHD is fidgety, noisy, and has trouble adapting to new things, all of which make it difficult to form friendships.
 Parents may notice that a child with ADHD finds daily routines and requests challenging to complete and struggles with doing homework.
-Without help to manage symptoms, a person with ADHD may have serious behavioral issues and even involvement in the juvenile justice system.
+Without help to manage symptoms, a person with ADHD may have serious behavioral issues and struggles. *It is important to note that one can be diagnosed with Attention Deficit Disorder (ADD) without the Hyperactivity component.

 - Inattention, hyperactivity and impulsivity